 - The Projects layer is required before the Future Buildings layer can be added.

-- Layers—Zoning Boundaries, Overlays, and Parcel Boundaries
+- Layers—Zoning Boundaries, Land Use Boundaries, Overlay Boundaries, and Parcel Boundaries

 - Plans & Projects—Plans, Projects, and Future Buildings

-- Indicators—Living Atlas indicators and Custom indicators
+- Indicators—Living Atlas Indicators and Custom Indicators

 Use a template

 In some data fields, data can be uploaded from a spreadsheet on your computer.
 In such cases, a template is available for download.
 The template includes default data (for example, the default building types) in a structured table format.
 This template will help you prepare your data.
 Use the template to structure your own data.
-Once you are satisfied with the table, you can add it to the Manager, and the contents will be visible.
+Once you are satisfied with the table, you can add it to the data manager, and the contents will be visible.

 To access the template, complete the following steps:

-- Open the Manager.
+- Open the data manager.